-- You cannot use F-RAID Manager. - You cannot use dynamic volume expansion (DVE) on AIX 5.1. - DS4100 and DS4300 single-controller storage servers are not supported with AIX hosts.
-(DS4100 and DS4300 dual-controller storage servers are supported with AIX hosts.)
+- You cannot use dynamic volume expansion (DVE) on AIX 5.1. - DS4100 and DS4300 single-controller storage subsystems are not supported with AIX hosts.
+(DS4100 and DS4300 dual-controller storage subsystems are supported with AIX hosts.) - EXP700 storage expansion units are not supported with DS4800 storage subsystems.
+You must upgrade to EXP710 storage expansion units.